FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/danalysis-structure.rst

 :ref:`NXactivity`
     A planned or unplanned action that has a temporal extension and for some time depends on some entity.

-:ref:`NXatom`
-    Base class for documenting a set of atoms.

 :ref:`NXcoordinate_system`
     Base class to detail a coordinate system (CS).